Decent Neighbourhoods

 Neighbourhood improvement request

-As part of the Decent Neighbourhoods programme we want to give residents the opportunity to give us ideas for small scale improvements to the communal outside spaces which would benefit you and your neighbours.
+As part of the programme we want to give residents the opportunity to give us ideas for small scale improvements.
+These improvements would be for the communal outside spaces which would benefit you and your neighbours.

-If you are a council tenant or leaseholder and you have an idea for a minor improvement to the outside space close to where you live, please contact the Decent Neighbourhood Team.
+You can request an improvement if you are a council tenant or leaseholder.
+If you have an idea for a minor improvement to the outside space close to where you live, please contact the Decent Neighbourhood team.

 Examples of small improvements which can be carried out include: